Qryptell/Qryptell-auth-service/README.md

 ## Usage
 Once the authentication service is running locally, it provides endpoints for user registration, login, and token generation.
-Use these endpoints to authenticate users and manage sessions for other services within the msg-grid application.
+Use these endpoints to authenticate users and manage sessions for other services within the LunarLoom application.

 ## Contributing
 Contributions are welcome!
 To contribute to this project: